IsarNejad/IsarNejad.github.io/_pages/about.md

 # Latest News

 {: .amaranth-deep-purple}
-### April 2025 - I gave a talk at the NLP course at Northeastern university.
-Thanks to amazing [Amir Tahmasebi](https://www.linkedin.com/in/amirtahmasebi/) for inviting me to his class.
+### April 2025 - I gave a talk at the NLP course at Northeastern University.
+Thanks to amazing [Amir Tahmasebi](https://www.linkedin.com/in/amirtahmasebi/) for inviting me to his class!
+And thanks to students for the great questions and discussions!

 Title: Natural Language Explanations in the XAI Landscape